Fedihosting-Foundation-Forks/fep/fep/888d/fep-888d.md

 For example, say we wanted to define the following terms within the current FEP-888d:

 - `SomeType` is a term for some type
-- `exampleA` is a term with some literal value (string, boolean, number)
+- `exampleA` is a term for a property with some literal value (string, boolean, number)
-- `exampleB` is a term that links to another node on the graph (for example, another object)
+- `exampleB` is a term for a property that links to another node on the graph (for example, another object)
-- `exampleC` is an ordered list of literal values that are specifically non-negative integers
+- `exampleC` is a term for a property that is an ordered list of literal values that are specifically non-negative integers

 The context document might look like this, at minimum: